carlos-lehmann/wavtomp3/README.md

 ### Default settings
 - files are expected in format "artist - tracktitle.wav"
-- file artist & tracktile will be used as minimal configuration metadata for the id3 tags
+- the above information will be used as minimal configuration metadata for the id3 tags
 - bitrate is hard coded to 320k
 - files will be exported to the same directory as the wav files